 Frequently Asked Questions (FAQs)

 Massachusetts Access to Recovery has specific eligibility requirements for individuals to enroll.
 Please review our Referral Page for participant eligibility criteria and our electronic form submission.
 (This form must be completed by the referring provider and cannot be completed by participants who wish to be referred.)

 No. ATR is not a self-referral program.
 Everyone who wishes to participate in ATR must be connected to a professional at an organization within the recovery community who intends to work with the potential ATR participant for at least six months.
 That organization must refer the individual.
 If you are an individual seeking to receive ATR services and you’re not already connected to the recovery community, learn how to get referred.

 An ATR Coordinator will meet with each participant that is referred to ATR to create a Recovery Goal Plan based on the needs of each participant.
 ATR Coordinators empower participants by listening to them and responding to their needs.

 Absolutely!
-Anyone who has served in the U.S. Military is served by ATR.
+Anyone who has served in the U.S. Military may be eligible for ATR services.

 Absolutely!
 If a woman is pregnant, postpartum, or parenting a child younger than 18 years who is living at home with her, she is one of the populations ATR is trying to reach!
 If she needs assistance with items for her child(ren), such as diapers, a pack-n-play, a car seat, etc., she can use her available ATR basic needs funds to purchase these items.

 ATR follows the Federal Law, 42 CFR Part 2 Confidentiality of Substance Use Disorder Patient Records.
 Visit our Participant Confidentiality page for more information.

 If you’re interested in becoming an ATR Provider, visit our Become an ATR Provider page for more information.
 Benefits of being an ATR Provider include: